strangiato/blog-posts/is-my-model-supported-by-vllm/README.md

 Models that are included in the Validated Models program have been rigorously tested by Red Hat engineering with official Red Hat vLLM images to ensure they will run.

-You can find collections of the Validated Models on the [RedHatAI](https://huggingface.co/RedHatAI) HuggingFace page.
+You can find collections of the Validated Models on the [RedHatAI](https://huggingface.co/RedHatAI) HuggingFace page, where you can browse the Validated Models catalog.

 ![Red Hat Validated Models on Hugging Face](images/validated-models-collections.png)